mlevison/obsidian-periodic-aggregator/README.md

 The plugin automatically:
 - Finds all Daily notes in your configured Daily notes folder
 - Finds all Weekly notes in your configured Weekly notes folder
+- Creates separate temp files for Daily (`quaterly_days.md`) and Weekly (`quaterly_weeks.md`) notes
-- Includes the full content of each note in the quarterly review
+- Includes the full content of each note type in their respective temp files
-- Provides summaries of how many notes were found
+- Provides references to these temp files in the main quarterly review
 - Shows folder paths and date formats being used
 - Handles cases where folders don't exist or contain no notes

+### Temp Files Created

+When you run the quarterly review builder, the following files may be created in your temp folder:

+- `quaterly_days.md` - Contains all Daily notes content with headers and formatting
+- `quaterly_weeks.md` - Contains all Weekly notes content with headers and formatting
+- `Q{quarter}_{year}_Review.md` - Main quarterly review file with references to the above temp files

+The temp files are automatically overwritten each time you run the command to ensure they contain the most current data.

 ## Development